2100080102/alzheimers-Prediction/README.md

   - Moderate
   - Non-Demented
   - Very Mild
-- **Model Architecture**: Combines Convolutional Neural Networks (CNN) and Long Short-Term Memory (LSTM) networks for enhanced prediction accuracy.
+- **Model Architecture**: Combines CNN for spatial feature extraction and LSTM for sequential pattern analysis.
-- **Frameworks and Libraries Used**: TensorFlow for model creation, OpenCV for image preprocessing, and NumPy for data manipulation.
+- **Frameworks and Libraries Used**: TensorFlow for model development, OpenCV for image preprocessing, and NumPy for efficient data handling.

 ---